-The Government of Alberta recently updated regulations in an effort to improve efficiency for the commercial transportation industry.
-The updated regulations, which come into effect on January 1, 2021, will reduce the number of permits industry must obtain, saving time and money while maintaining safety of Alberta highways.
-The regulation changes include new vehicles added to regulation, increased weight and dimensions for specific vehicles and updated definitions, as outlined in the Revised Exemption and Dimension Permits chart (PDF, 130 KB).
+Regulations, which come into effect on January 1, 2021, will reduce the number of permits industry must obtain, saving time and money while maintaining safety of Alberta highways.
+The regulation includes adding new vehicles, increased weight and dimensions for specific vehicles, and definitions, as outlined in the Revised Exemption and Dimension Permits chart (PDF, 130 KB).
 See the Weight and dimensions regulations page for more information on required permits.

 Before you apply

-Before applying for a safety permit, you should review the sample permit conditions carefully to ensure that the permit you’re applying for meets your business needs.
-You should also ensure you are in compliance with all permit conditions.
+Before applying for a safety permit, review the sample permit conditions carefully to ensure the permit you’re applying for meets your business needs.
+You should also ensure you follow all permit conditions.

 Sample permit conditions

 CAODC member carriers may gain some exemptions to Commercial Vehicle Inspection Program (CVIP) annual inspections, dangerous goods training and documentation, and drivers' licence requirements.